zainmirza24/zainmirza24/README.md

 ### About Me:

-- 🔭 I'm currently working on improving my statistical and analytical knowledge to help generate a positive impact to any company within any indistry
+- 🔭 I'm currently working on improving my statistical and analytical knowledge to help generate a positive impact within any industry
 - 🌱 I’m currently learning PySpark
 - 💬 Ask me about Data Analytics and Data Science.
 My favorite industries are gaming, music, and sports!
 - 😄 Pronouns: he/him